-There are few dog breeds as friendly and affectionate as the Golden Retriever.
-As a matter of fact, they’re one of the best family dogs available.
+There are few dog breeds as friendly and loving as the Golden Retriever.
+It’s why they’re one of the most popular family dogs in the world.
 Goldens are a great balance between obedience and playfulness.
-They’re always well-mannered and get along great with kids.
+Plus, they’re always well-mannered and get along great with kids.

 RECOMMENDED: The 9 Wonderful Colors of Dogs